alicegoldfuss/oncall-handbook/optimizing_rotations.md

   * **Impact to watch-stander**: Very high.
 When it goes off, it's a drop-everything emergency no matter where you are.
   * **Rule of thumb**: The more often it goes off, the shorter the shift.
   * **More details**:
     * A frequency of between one per month and one per two weeks is low impact.
 A week long shift may not have any call-outs.
-At this frequency, the **maximum response time** will be a stronger impact to the watch-stander.
+At this frequency, the **[maximum response time][MRT]** will be a stronger impact to the watch-stander.
     * A frequency of between one per week and one per five days guarantees at least one call-out per week-long shift.
-Impacts are balanced with the **maximum response time**.
+Impacts are balanced with the **[maximum response time][MRT]**.
-    * A frequency of between one per five days and one per two days gurantees multiple call-out per week-long shift, which will make it stressful.
+    * A frequency of between one per five days and one per two days guarantees multiple call-out per week-long shift, which will make it stressful.
 Consider shorter shifts.
     * A frequency of between one per day and one per twelve hours allows the possibility of uninterrupted sleep.
 One to three day shifts may be acceptable, with longer shifts being more guaranteed to involve lost sleep.
     * A frequency of more than one per eight hours means guaranteed lost sleep.
 A one day shift may be acceptable, but will be hardship duty.
 12 hour shifts, more survivable.
     * Any more often than 1 per 8 hours, and you have a distributed NOC, not an on-call rotation.

 ### Maximum response time:
 Sometimes called 'time to first work', this is the maximum allowed time for someone receiving a page to start work on that page.
-If you're carrying your laptop with you, this is often how far you're allowed to be from network.
+If you're carrying your laptop with you, this is often how far you're allowed to be from a network connection.
   * **Impact to watch-stander**: High.
 Unlike page-frequency, this impacts throughout the shift regardless of how busy it is.
   * **Rule of thumb**: Anything less than an hour will be very hard on parents of kids.
 Anything less than 15 minutes means the watch-stander is effectively house-bound.
   * **More details**: